sonic-net/SONiC/doc/ecmp/ordered_ecmp_next_hop_hld.md

 Above point discussed for Route OA (w.r.t Single Level Underlay ECMP) applies and will be done for Overlay ECMP Route OA also.
 Overlay ECMP Route OA will make sure nexthop will be added into nexthop group set with sorted on the Tunnel Endpoint IP Address.
 SAI API changes for Overlay ECMP also will be same as Route OA.

-### NexthopGroup Orch
-Nexthop Group OA will be modified similar to Route OA.

 ## 2.3 Backward Compatibility
 To maintain backward compatibility this feature will only be functionally enabled (even if config wise enable in APP_DB SWITCH_TABLE)